University of Arkansas Campus Historic District: Chemistry Building

 The Chemistry Building was built in 1935 to replace a smaller chemistry building.
 It was constructed using Public Works Administration funding in conjunction with Vol Walker Library as part of the 1925 master plan.
 The university also outgrew this Chemistry Building, and a new building was added by skywalk in 1992.

 Gibson Hall

 Gibson Hall, originally Razorback Hall, is a women's residence hall on the University of Arkansas campus.
 Gibson Hall was originally a men's residence hall, and the three-story brick building was named Razorback Hall.
 Following a 1963 remodeling, the building became an upper-tier women's dormitory.
 In 1981, it was renamed posthumously for James L. Gibson, the late University housing director.

 Gibson Annex

 The Gibson Annex is the accompanying dining hall for Gibson Hall.
 Originally named Razorback Dining Hall, it was renamed Gibson Annex when the hall was renamed.
-The dining hall was constructed in the Collegiate Gothic style by Wittenberg & Deloney of Little Rock, completed in 1937.
+The dining hall was constructed in the Collegiate Gothic style by Wittenberg & Delony of Little Rock, completed in 1937.